davidgozalo/ih_datamadpt0420_final_project/README.md

 The project aims to explore the capabilities of a pipeline to use a persons dataset, a product dataset and specific business rules to produce a match between a person and an investment portfolio.

 ### **Status**
-Design: gather information to define the scope of the project.
+Design: gather information to define the scope of the project.:check:

 ### **Work plan**
 0. Design